clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

         return 0;
     }

-By changing the value of the `$avx2` variable, we can change the target clones when adding the patches or in the make-fmv-patch.pl script:
+Changing the value of the `$avx2` variable, we can change the target clones when adding the patches or in the :file:`make-fmv-patch.pl` script:

 .. code-block:: perl

     my $avx2 = '__attribute__((target_clones("avx2","arch=atom","default")))'."\n";

-Compile the code again with FMV and add the option to analyze the `objdump`:
+Compile the code again with FMV and add the option to analyze the `objdump`
+log:

 .. code-block:: bash

     gcc -O3 example.c -o example -g
     objdump -S example | less

-You can see the multiple clones of the foo function:
+You can see the multiple clones of the `foo` function:

 .. code-block:: console